DJIA: What Is the Dow Jones?

-On Jan.
-18, 2018, the Dow Jones topped 26,000 for the first time in history.
-But that doesn’t mean much if you don’t know what the Dow Jones Industrial Average signifies and what Dow 26,000 means to investors.
+On May 6, 2021, the Dow Jones Industrial Average reached a record closing high of 34,548.53.
+That sounds impressive, but it doesn’t mean much if you don’t know what the Dow Jones Industrial Average signifies — and what the Dow hitting a new high means to investors.

 1. The Dow Is a Stock Index

-Today, this index includes Goldman Sachs (GS) 3M (MMM), Disney (DIS), ExxonMobil (XOM), Boeing (BA) and Coca-Cola (KO).
-Given its legacy value, investors frequently cite its growth and use it to glean investment advice.
-It doesn’t, however, provide as strong a gauge of broader market performance as the Standard & Poor’s 500 index, which captures the performance of the largest publicly traded companies, or the Russell 2000, which captures small-cap growth.
+Given the Dow’s legacy value, investors frequently use it to glean investment advice.
+However, the Dow doesn’t provide as strong a gauge of broader market performance as the Standard & Poor’s 500 index, which captures the performance of the largest publicly traded companies; or the Russell 2000, which captures the performance of small-cap stocks.

 2. The Dow Has Interesting Ties to The Wall Street Journal

-3. The Dow Jones Is Not Tied to That Edward Jones
+3. The Dow Jones Is Not Tied to Edward Jones

 As far as Dow Jones historical data goes, you now know that Charles Dow and Edward Jones have their names tied to the Dow Jones index.
 But it’s important to note that this Edward Jones was a statistician who died in 1920.

 Many connect the Dow Jones with another Edward Jones, an investment banker who founded Edward Jones Investments in 1922 and earned a seat on the New York Stock Exchange in 1942.
-Today, Edward Jones Investments is a $19.5 billion company owned by The Jones Financial Companies.
+Today, Edward Jones Investments is a Fortune 500 company owned by The Jones Financial Companies.

 The original Dow Jones consisted of 12 companies: American Cotton Oil, American Sugar, American Tobacco, Chicago Gas, Distilling & Cattle Feeding, General Electric, Laclede Gas, National Lead, North American, Tennessee Coal and Iron, U.S. Leather pfd. and U.S. Rubber.
 Each of these firms represented each sector of the stock market.